Earn 8-11% projected annual returns with FundriseLow-fee, online real estate investing - get started with a minimum investment of $1,000

 Rollovers: We assume transfers and rollovers to eligible plans or IRAs are permitted.

-Tax: Contributions to a 401(k) are made pre-tax, investments grow tax-deferred and income taxes are paid on withdrawal at the tax rate applicable at the time of withdrawal.
+Taxes: Contributions to a 401(k) are made pre-tax, investments grow tax-deferred and income taxes are paid on withdrawal at the tax rate applicable at the time of withdrawal.
+To better align with filing season, tax calculations are based on the tax filing calendar, therefore calculations prior to April are based on the previous years tax rules.

 If you’ve thought for even a few minutes about saving for retirement, chances are you have some familiarity with the 401(k) savings plan.
 You probably know, for example, that a 401(k) is a type of “defined contribution plan,” and you are probably aware that it receives special tax treatment from the IRS.
 You may even remember some of the rules regarding early withdrawals and roll-overs—or maybe not.